Deeper dive

 Critical stages for medication errors

 Medication errors can happen at any point in the medication process, from prescribing to monitoring.
 WHO has found that at least 1 in 20 patients (5%) experience preventable medication-related harm globally.
-Understanding the critical stages where errors occur can help us implement checks, processes, and guidelines to prevent avoidable harm.
+Understanding where errors occur can help guide the development of safeguards and guidelines to prevent avoidable harm.

 Prescribing